dbetchkal/NPS-ActiveSpace/README.md

 ## Example

 Consider an example active space, below.
-It was computed using data from a long term acoustic monitoring site in Denali National Park, DENAUWBT Upper West Branch Toklat ([Withers 2012](https://irma.nps.gov/DataStore/Reference/Profile/2184396)).
+It was computed using data from a long term acoustic monitoring site in Denali National Park, DENAUWBT Upper West Branch Toklat ([Withers 2012](https://irma.nps.gov/DataStore/Reference/Profile/2184396)), indicated by the black point in the center of the image.
 The bold black polygon delineates an active space estimate for flights at 3000 meters altitude.
 Points interior to the polygon are predicted to be audible, those exterior, inaudible. <br>

-Superposed over the polygon are colored flight track polylines. `NPS-ActiveSpace` includes an application that leverages the acoustic record to ground-truth audibility of co-variate vehicle tracks from GPS databases.
+Superposed over the polygon are flight track points colored by their corresponding audibility status. `NPS-ActiveSpace` includes an application that leverages the acoustic record to ground-truth audibility of co-variate vehicle tracks from GPS databases.
 Ground-truthing is used to "tune" an active space to the appropriate geographic extent via mathematical optimization.<br>
 <br>
 <img src="https://github.com/dbetchkal/NPS-ActiveSpace/blob/main/nps_active_space/img/NPS-ActiveSpace_example.png" alt="active space polygon example" width="300">